Ken Anderson (wrestler): Final feuds (2014–2016)

 On February 20, 2014, Anderson started a feud with Samuel Shaw when he attacked him and Christy Hemme during an interview.
 At that time, Shaw played a character of a man with an obsession with Hemme.
-At Lockdown, Shaw defeated Anderson in a steel cage match by escaping the cage by using Hemme as a distraction by pulling her through the camera cut-out of the steel cage.
+At Lockdown on March 9, Shaw defeated Anderson in a steel cage match by escaping the cage by using Hemme as a distraction by pulling her through the camera cut-out of the steel cage.
 Anderson rescued Hemme but was caught in Shaw's kata gatame submission hold.
 The referee, who had been knocked out earlier in the match, only saw Shaw escape the cage and declared him the winner.
-They faced each other two more times at Impact Wrestling, but their final match happened at Sacrifice, where Anderson defeated Shaw in a "Committed match", a match where you have to put the rival into a van, in order to win.
+They faced each other two more times at Impact Wrestling, but their final match happened at Sacrifice on April 27, where Anderson defeated Shaw in a "Committed match", a match where you have to put the rival into a van, in order to win.
 Anderson won the match and, in storyline, Shaw was sent to a psychiatric facility for intervention.
 On May 1, Anderson attacked James Storm after the latter lost to Willow.
 On May 22, Anderson challenged Storm to a drinking contest, then went on to attack him outside the bar.
-Anderson won a match between the two at Slammiversary XII.
+Anderson won a match between the two at Slammiversary XII on June 15.

 Following Slammiversary, Anderson formed a tag team with Gunner despite his relationship with Samuel Shaw, whom Gunner had been helping through the kayfabe psychiatric counseling.
 Anderson and Gunner continued to team together with Shaw at their side.
 Shaw would frequently try to help them in their matches, but Anderson refused, citing his lack of trust.
 On August 14, Anderson and Shaw brawled during a match between the former and Gunner.
 At Hardcore Justice, Anderson was defeated by Shaw in an I Quit match.
 Anderson returned to TNA on the February 20, 2015, episode of Impact Wrestling, confronting Ethan Carter III and Tyrus for what they were doing to Rockstar Spud and Mandrews by attacking Tyrus and giving him a haircut.
 On May 8, Anderson was defeated by Carter in a Falls Count Anywhere match.
 The following week, Anderson defeated Tyrus.
 At Slammiversary, Anderson and Lashley lost to Carter and Tyrus.
 Several months later, Anderson engaged in a short feud against Bram, defeating him at both No Surrender and Turning Point.
 At Bound for Glory, Anderson was eliminated in the Bound for Gold by Tyrus.
 Throughout October and November, Anderson participated in the TNA World Title Series for the vacant TNA World Heavyweight Championship.
 However, he ended last in Group Champions.
-Anderson's final match in TNA was a dark match on January 7, 2016, where he defeated TNA King of the Mountain Champion Eric Young by disqualification in a title match.
+Anderson's final match in TNA was a dark match on January 7, 2016, where he defeated TNA King of the Mountain Champion Eric Young by disqualification in a title match, and his final appearance would be at Rivals 2016 against Bram.
 In March, it was reported that Anderson was fired from TNA for failing an on-the-spot drug test at an Impact Wrestling taping.